New speakers are being confirmed daily. Please check back often to see the latest additions to the conference program.

-Jimmy is a member of InnoDB team in Oracle.
-He has over 10 years experience in RDBMS storage engine development.
+Jimmy is a member of the development team at Innobase/Oracle.
+He has over ten years experience in RDBMS storage engine development.

-Prior to InnoDB, he manages the index and DBA Commands teams
+Prior to InnoDB, he manages the Index and DBA Commands teams for Sybase Inc.

 Matt has worked for MySQL, Sun, and Percona.
 He is a database expert with over 12 years of experience working with MySQL, Oracle, SQL Server, DB2, and a ton of other relational databases.
 Matt has worked with top ranked websites and fortune 500 companies around the world.

 Rob Young is the Technical Product Manager for the MySQL Server and Enterprise product lines.
 He has over 20 years of database and application development experience with MySQL, Oracle, SQL Server, Sybase, and DB2.
 His primary responsibility is to work with MySQL Engineering on product direction, technical requirements, and to evangelize and drive MySQL product line adoption by the MySQL Community, Commercial users and Enterprise subscribers.